HomeGuidesAPI ReferenceChangelog

 If this is your first time using TronIDE, you must first enable two modules: Solidity Compiler and DEPLOYMENT.

-The sample contract contained in this article must be compiled by selecting 0.8.0+commit7c2e641 from the Compiler drop-down menu.
+For the sample contract in this chapter, select "0.8.0+commit7c2e641" from the "Compiler" drop-down menu.

 The contract that has been successfully compiled is now ready for deployment.
-To ensure proper deployment, you must enter the relevant feelimit in the location indicated in the figure.
-Here, enter 1000000000 as the feelimit.
-Please refer to this page for additional details on feelimit.
+To ensure proper deployment, you must specify the relevant feelimit in the field selected in the figure below.
+Enter 1000000000 as the feelimit.
+You can also refer to this figure for more detailed settings on feelimit.

-Click Accept in the pop-up window to sign for this deployment.
+Click "Accept" in the pop-up window to sign for this deployment.

 Build the DApp